usnistgov/OOF2/README.md

-This is the README file for OOF2, describing how to build and install it.

-This README file is for OOF2 version 2.3.0 or later.
+This is the README file for OOF2, version 2.3.0 or later.

 # What is OOF2?